The longest running undergraduate-centered dolphin research program in the world

 Photos above and below taken under the authority of NMFS LOC No. 15512.o.

-One of the Eckerd’s “resident” dolphins is known as Cupid.
+Cupid is one of Eckerd’s “resident” dolphins.
 Her unique markings of Cupid’s fin make her easy to identify.
 She was first observed by the ECDP on January 6, 1997, and since that time has had at least three calves.
 Photo taken under the authority of NMFS LOC No. 15512.o.

 In their own words